pthread-me/vim_config/README.md

 vim configs that i like

 Build:
--Must clone this in the home directory aka ~
+- Must clone this in the home directory aka ~
--before running build.sh, we need to give it executable permission, so in your shell enter: chmod 755 build.sh -then ./build.sh
+- before running build.sh, we need to give it executable permission, so in your shell enter: chmod 755 build.sh
+- then ./build.sh

 Note:
     none of these themes are mine, i just picked some that i liked and